Wagon: Farm wagon

 Farm wagons are built for general multi-purpose usage in an agricultural or rural setting.
 These include gathering hay, crops and wood, and delivering them to the farmstead or market.
 Wagons can also be pulled with tractors for easy transportation of those materials.

-A common form found throughout Europe is the ladder wagon, a large wagon the sides of which consisted of ladders strapped in place to hold in hay or grain, though these could be removed to serve other needs.
+A common form found throughout Europe is the ladder wagon, a large wagon the sides of which consisted of ladders strapped in place to hold in hay or sheaves of grain, though these could be removed to serve other needs.

 Freight wagon

 Freight wagons were used for the overland hauling of freight and bulk commodities.
 They were not designed for transporting people and were not built for comfort.
 Many were constructed without a driver's seat or bench, leaving the driver to walk alongside the wagon or ride atop one of the horses.
 Many freight wagons had a "lazyboard," a plank that could be pulled out for sitting upon, and then pushed back when not needed.
 In America, lazyboards were located on the left side and close to the brake because wagons were steered from the left side.

-In the United States and Canada, the large, heavily built Conestoga wagon was a predominant form of freight wagon in the late 18th and 19th centuries, often used for hauling goods on the Great Wagon Road in the Appalachian Valley and across the Appalachian Mountains.
+In the United States and Canada, the large, heavily built Conestoga wagon was a predominant form of freight wagon in the late 18th and 19th centuries, often used for hauling goods on the Great Wagon Road in the Appalachian Valley and across the Appalachian Mountains—not to be confused with covered wagons in general.

 Even larger wagons were built, such as the twenty-mule team wagons, used for hauling borax from Death Valley, which could haul 36 ST per pair.
 The wagons' bodies were 16 ft long and 6 ft deep; the rear wheels were 7 ft in diameter, and the wagons weighed 7,800 lb empty.

 Freight wagons in the American West were hauled by oxen, mules or horses.
 Freight wagon teams would generally haul between three and thirty-five tons of freight when hauling to mining outposts.
 On the return, they would haul ore to steamboats or to railroad depots.